 In global economic history, poverty alleviation has often resulted from a previous period of systematic movement of labour from low- to high-productivity sectors.
 The continued expansion of manufacturing achieved just that during the industrial revolution in the West and, in the twentieth century, in many parts of the Global South.
 In large Asian and Latin American economies, ‘late industrialization’ sustained impressive achievements in terms of job creation and poverty alleviation.
 In cases such as Brazil, Mexico, and China, large domestic markets, fast urbanization, and improvements in education contributed decisively to lifting millions of people out of poverty.
 Can northern Nigeria, with its large population, deep historical manufacturing roots and access to the largest national market in Africa, develop into a ‘late industrializer’ in the twenty-first century?

-This series of posts—inspired by a recent article by Frankema and van Waijenburg—will try to offer a historical perspective on that question.(2) But for now let me finish on a cautiously optimistic long-term note.
+For now let me finish on a cautiously optimistic long-term note.
 Rapid demographic growth will not necessarily result in rapid structural change, but, through improved market integration and continued expansion of education, the (northern) Nigerian economy could harness the skills and energy of its rising population to produce a more impressive expansion of manufacturing than we have yet seen.

 (1) Much of the primary research has been made possible by financial support from a British Academy/Leverhulme Small Grant (RG87812) (PI Gareth Austin).
 I also thank the Cambridge Group for the History of Population and Social Structure (CAMPOP) for its research environment and facilities.